Braves vs. Rockies Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 92 hits with 21 doubles, a triple, 15 home runs and 33 walks.
-He has driven in 45 runs with 29 stolen bases.
+- Acuna has put up 92 hits with 21 doubles, a triple, 15 home runs and 34 walks.
+He has driven in 45 runs with 30 stolen bases.

 Acuna Recent Games